 Delivery is FREE for all orders over NZD $60 sent within New Zealand.
 For orders under NZD $60 postage is a flat rate of $5.95.

 International shipping charges are calculated automatically when you place an order.
 Once your delivery country has been selected the various shipping options and charges will be displayed.

 Yes we do!
 There may be some restrictions to some countries, please check with your local customs office if you are unsure.

 All orders will be sent by tracked courier.

 Yes!
 You are more than welcome to collect your order from our office.
-We are located at Unit 3, 6 Omega Street, Rosedale, Auckland.
+We are located at 8/44 Silverdale Street, Silverdale Auckland 0932, New Zealand.
 Please call or email us with your order so we can have it ready and waiting for you.

 We are happy to offer a store credit, exchange or refund on an item you've purchased from us - simply contact us within 30 days of your order date.
 For more details see our Shipping & Returns page.